Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Dissipativity Theory

 for all $\mu,\nu\in\P(S)$.
 If, additionally, the inequality \eqref{eq: monotone_game} holds strictly for all $\mu,\nu\in\P(S)$ such that $\mu\ne \nu$, then $F$ is \emph{strictly monotone}. \end{definition}

+Many games in practice are monotone, e.g., random matching in two-player symmetric zero-sum games \citep[Example~4]{cheung2014pairwise}, contests \citep[Example~5]{hofbauer2009brown}, and the war of attrition \citep[Example~2.4]{hofbauer2009stable}{, which we discussed in \autoref{ex: war_of_attrition}}. {In general, monotonicity of games facilitates convergence of evolutionary dynamics towards Nash equilibria.
+Intuitively, this is because monotone games can be thought of as having payoffs that always guide the population in the direction of increasing the average payoff.
+This intuition is made precise in Kachurovskii's theorem \citep[Chapter~II.7,~Proposition~7.4]{showalter1996monotone}, which establishes a correspondence between (increasing) monotone operators and gradients of convex functions, the latter of which are well-known to direct flows toward global minima.
+With this in mind, a monotone game can be thought of as a generalization of (the negative of) a Fr\'echet derivative of a convex ``energy'' functional.}

-Many games in practice are monotone, e.g., random matching in two-player symmetric zero-sum games \citep[Example~4]{cheung2014pairwise}, contests \citep[Example~5]{hofbauer2009brown}, and the war of attrition \citep[Example~2.4]{hofbauer2009stable}.\iftoggle{longform}{ Characterizations of the equilibria of monotone games are given in \autoref{sec: supplementary}, e.g., the convexity of $\NE(F)$.}{} \iftoggle{thesis}{The following notion is closely related to that of monotonicity, as we will see in \autoref{lem: monotone_sde}, and will serve as the link between monotonicity and the inequality \eqref{eq: supply_inequality}.
+\iftoggle{longform}{ Characterizations of the equilibria of monotone games are given in \autoref{sec: supplementary}, e.g., the convexity of $\NE(F)$.}{} \iftoggle{thesis}{The following notion is closely related to that of monotonicity, as we will see in \autoref{lem: monotone_sde}, and will serve as the link between monotonicity and the inequality \eqref{eq: supply_inequality}.

 \begin{definition} A game $F\colon \P(S) \to C(S)$ that extends to a continuously Fr\'echet differentiable map $\overline{F} \colon U' \to C(S)$ defined on a strongly open set $U'\subseteq \M(S)$ containing $\P(S)$ is said to \emph{satisfy self-defeating externalities} if